Irongist API Documentation

 - id – Auto‑incrementing primary key (number)

-- createdAt - Unix timestamp when row was created
+- createdAt – Unix timestamp (seconds since epoch) when row was created

-- updatedAt - Unix timestamp when row was last updated
+- updatedAt – Unix timestamp (seconds since epoch) when row was last updated

 Request Example